freesewing/freesewing/markdown/dev/reference/plugins/measurements/en.md

 ## Notes

-The measurements plugin is part of our [plugin-bundle](/reference/plugins/bundle)
+The measurements plugin is part of our [core-plugins bundle](/reference/plugins/core)

 [1]: https://www.npmjs.com/package/@freesewing/plugin-measurements